MonoDevelop: UI Builder

 MonoDevelop has included a GTK# GUI designer called Stetic since version 0.1. to develop GTK+ user interfaces in C#.
 Stetic is very similar to Glade Interface Designer but is integrated into MonoDevelop with features such as drag and drop.
 It has been criticized for being more difficult to work with than the likes of Qt Designer and the Microsoft Visual Studio Windows Forms Editor when the programmer does not yet have a concrete layout in mind.

 Xamarin Studio

 Xamarin offers a rebranded version of MonoDevelop 4.0 as Xamarin Studio which now uses platform-specific code in various places to enhance the look and feel.
 While Mono provides a package for Solaris 10 running on SPARC, MonoDevelop packages for OpenSolaris are only provided by groups from the OpenSolaris community.
 MonoDevelop on FreeBSD is likewise supported only by the FreeBSD community.

 Visual Studio for Mac

 Another rebranded version of MonoDevelop is Visual Studio for Mac.
 Visual Studio for Mac employs many of the same tools as its Windows counterpart: for example, the Roslyn .NET Compiler Platform is used for refactoring and IntelliSense.
 Its project system and build engine use MSBuild; and its source editor supports TextMate bundles.
 It uses the same debugger engines for Xamarin and .NET Core apps, and the same designers for Xamarin.iOS and Xamarin.Android.

+On August 30, 2023, Microsoft announced that Visual Studio for Mac is in the process of discontinuation, with 17.6 being the last version supported until August 31, 2024.